BentBr/rusty_dev_tool/README.md

 # Rusty Dev Tool
-This is a little helper for developers using docker-compose (or mutagen-compose) for local development and kubectl for remote interaction.
+This is a little helper for developers using docker compose (or mutagen compose) for local development and kubectl for remote interaction.
 The idea is to have common and repetitive tasks simplified.
 Furthermore, it should reduce the complexity for new developers or developers that are not familiar with the setup (or are no backend developers / devops).

-The general expected (and suggested) tech stack is something locally with docker-compose (so no language or framework installation locally - everything via docker images) and a remote k8s cluster. \
+The general expected (and suggested) tech stack is something locally with docker compose (so no language or framework installation locally - everything via docker images) and a remote k8s cluster. \
 The crucial idea is to **NO PROJECT SPECIFIC CONFIG DONE LOCALLY**.
-Everything should be done via the project's docker-compose file and must be run-able after a _git checkout_.
+Everything should be done via the project's docker compose file and must be run-able after a _git checkout_.

 ## TL;DR

-Run the following commands to interact with your docker-compose setup or shell into your remote kubernetes setup.
+Run the following commands to interact with your docker compose setup or shell into your remote kubernetes setup.
-- `rdt start` (starting and installing docker-compose setup)
+- `rdt start` (starting and installing docker compose setup)
-- `rdt stop` (stopping docker-compose setup)
+- `rdt stop` (stopping docker compose setup)
-- `rdt shell` (shelling into docker-compose setup)
+- `rdt shell` (shelling into docker compose setup)
 - `rdt db` (getting a local dump into your container)
 - `rdt chown` (chowning inside the container for debugging)
 - `rdt build` (building docker image locally)

 After starting, you can simply run your local web project via a proper domain: `http://my-project.docker` (if setup correctly 😜 )\
-This tool is not only for web projects but can be used for any kind of project which is using docker-compose.
+This tool is not only for web projects but can be used for any kind of project which is using docker compose.

 ## Installation and Setup
 ### Installation